-Aaron's Top Five Non-Smartphones for the 2009 Holiday SeasonAaron Baker - Editor-in-Chief
+Aaron's Top Five Non-Smartphones for the 2009 Holiday SeasonAaron Baker - Director, Content and Partnerships

 Quite regularly, I'm asked a question considered by many in this world to be relatively straightforward: "what cell phone do you use?"
 Despite the simplicity of the statement, responding is hard to do.
 This week, I carried the Bold and iPhone.
 Last week, I carried the Bold and Hero.
 The week before that, I carried the Bold and Storm2.
 In early October, I carried the Bold and Tour.
 You get the idea.
 It changes on a regular basis (and when I say "regular," I'm referring to a weekly basis).

 Sure, I'm a BlackBerry addict through and through (and as such, my first smartphone choice will always be a BlackBerry), but there are a bevy of devices that I sport, or have used on a regular basis at some point in my wireless career.
 It's worth noting that this is my list, so naturally, it's biased and based on what I carry (or have carried) on a regular basis.
 You're entitled to your own opinion - and list of devices you carry, for that matter.

 Be sure to check out my other article, Aaron's Top Five Smartphones for the 2009 Holiday Season

 If I didn't have to carry a smartphone for business purposes, I would carry the LG enV3.
 The exterior display, keypad, and internals are all refined from the enV2.
 Looks great, feels great in the hand, and the QWERTY keyboard makes it easy to pound out text messages and e-mails.
 I successfully convinced both my Mother and Grandmother to purchase one, and they've been happy (and texting nonstop) ever since.

 2. LG Rumor 2 - Sprint